Workers’ Compensation Self-Representation: Can I Be My Own Lawyer?

 There are several dangers to being your own workers’ compensation lawyer.
 Most often, people think that they can save some money by acting as their own attorney, but there is an unforeseen trade-off.
 First, the insurance company is focused on minimizing their costs and exposure.
 They never have the injured worker’s best interest in mind.
 In fact, the insurance company is reviewing different ways they can deny or reduce your claim value to lower their costs.
 So, it is up to you to take your workers’ compensation claim seriously and represent your health and well being with the best possible outcome.
-Second, it is impossible for someone who isn’t isn’t a Georgia Workers’ Compensation legal expert to know your claim value.
+Second, it is impossible for someone who isn’t isn’t an expert Georgia Workers’ Compensation attorney to know your claim value.

 Valuing Workers’ Compensation Claims

 This key component to every workers’ compensation claim requires experience reviewing thousands of claims to know where there is additional exposure or unfair insurance company practices.
 Finally, the settlement process is complex and often a time when injured workers representing themselves make them most mistakes.
 There are a variety of landmines set by the insurance company that will either reduce your settlement value.

 Do Workers’ Compensation Lawyers Retain 25% of my Settlement?